 In the case of the electron spin precession, the angular frequency associated with the spin transition is usually written in the general form

-where g is called the gyromagetic ratio (sometimes the magnetogyric ratio).
-This angular frequency is associated with the "spin flip" or spin transition, involving an energy change of 2mB.
+where γ is called the gyromagetic ratio (sometimes the magnetogyric ratio) and g is the electron spin g-factor.
+This angular frequency is associated with the "spin flip" or spin transition, involving an energy change of 2μB.
 An example for magnetic field 1 Tesla follows.

 The characteristic frequencies associated with electron spin are employed in electron spin resonance (ESR) experiments, and those associated with the nuclear spin in nuclear magnetic resonance (NMR) experiments.